How to use wine & coffee to improve your presentations.

 Let’s start with wine.

-Wine: The creativity unlocker.
+Wine.
+A creativity unlocker.

 A study published in Consciousness and Cognition found that a small amount of alcohol can improve creative problem-solving.
 That’s right.
 A glass of red could be the key to cracking your presentation’s killer opening or framing your idea with more originality.
 The link at the bottom of this blog is the evidence.